 When I wrote the book my hope was that I could share the timeless message of nonviolence with others to inspire people to practice those principles that guided those we recognize as leaders of nonviolence.
 I think that the book's focus on nonviolence is timely and essential in guiding and shaping our future, especially in the midst of all we are seeing nationally and internationally at this time.

 I hope that you can pick up a copy and share the message with others!
 And don't hesitate to write a review on amazon.com or your favorite online retailer.

 I hope that you enjoy your visit to Harmony of the Heart.
 You will find inspirational articles, stories, poetry, beautiful photos, motivational videos and much more here.
 This blog was created to spread positive and inspirational messages that enrich people's lives.
 I hope that you will be a part of that by sharing posts that you like via email, Facebook, Twitter or other social networks.

 Every once in a while we post the Feature Photo, a striking photo.
 To view all of the other feature photos we have posted at Harmony of the Heart simply click here.

 Also, if you are new to the site and want to learn more about us click here.
 You can subscribe to Harmony of the Heart at the top right corner of the sidebar on the right.
-You can also follow us with Google Friend Connect (just scroll down the sidebar on the right and you will eventually find it).
-You can also subscribe or like Eddie or our Life Enriching Communication page on facebook.

 I enjoy hearing feedback and your comments on posts.
 You can email me or share comments on the posts on the blog.
 Also if you have ideas for posts or want to contribute a post feel free to email me and I will consider your suggestions.